gordonwoon/gordonwoon/README.md

 <h1 align="center">Hi 👋, I'm Gordon</h1>

 <h3 align="left">👨‍💻 About Me:</h3>
 Hello!
-I'm a passionate frontend developer with a unique journey that began in game development.
+I'm a frontend developer with a unique journey that began in game development.
 Fascinated by games since my youth, I kickstarted my career as a game developer, where my intrigue for web technologies led me to explore React.
 This marked the start of my specialization in frontend development.

 <h3 align="left">🚀 Professional Journey:</h3>
 My career has been a thrilling ride from creating engaging data visualizations at TSC to leading the development of the Unified Advisor Portal at BlackRock.